lyz-code/blue-book/docs/monitoring_comparison.md

 ## High availability

-Nagios servers are standalone, so if one falls down, the whole service is down.
+Nagios servers are standalone, they are not meant to collaborate with other instances, so to achieve high availability you need to do it the old way, with multiple independent instances with a loadbalancer upfront.

 Prometheus can have different servers running collaboratively, monitoring between themselves.
-If one goes down, the rest of them keep on giving service.
+So you get high availability for free without any special configuration.

 ## Dynamic infrastructure